munificent/game-programming-patterns/book/type-object.markdown

     a different way is <a class="gof-pattern"
     href="prototype.html">Prototype</a>.

- *  Type Object is a close cousin to <a class="gof-pattern">Flyweight</a>.
+ *  Type Object is a close cousin to <a class="gof-pattern" href="flyweight.html">Flyweight</a>.
 Both let you share data across instances.
 With Flyweight, the intent is on saving memory, and the shared data may not represent any conceptual "type" of object.
 With the Type Object pattern, the focus is on organization and flexibility.

  *  There's a lot of similarity between this pattern and the <a class="gof-pattern" href="state.html">State</a> pattern.
 Both patterns let